ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D3]**	 The contract SHOULD be an MSA between the contract parties.

-An MSA is preferable since it allows a proliferation of contract based BPI (commercial) workflows and worksteps between the parties reducing complexity and potential errors.
+An MSA is preferable since it allows a proliferation of contract-based BPI (commercial) workflows and worksteps between the parties reducing complexity and potential errors.

-**[CR1]< [D3]** 	There MUST be only one MSA between a contract parties covering commercial transactions for a given set of products, services or assets to disambiguate which terms cover which part of a commercial relationship between parties.
+**[CR1]< [D3]** 	There MUST be only one MSA between contract parties covering commercial transactions for a given set of products, services, or assets to disambiguate which terms cover which part of a commercial relationship between parties.

-Specific Terms and Conditions (“Specific T&Cs”) defines the terms and conditions governing a specific product, service or asset or set thereof offered and delivered by Provider(s) to Requester(s).
+Specific Terms and Conditions (“Specific T&Cs”) defines the terms and conditions governing a specific product, service, or asset or set thereof offered and delivered by Provider(s) to Requester(s).

-**[D4]**	Each specific product, service or asset or set thereof offered and delivered by Provider(s) to Requester(s) SHOULD have its own Specific T&C document.
+**[D4]**	Each specific product, service, or asset, or set thereof offered and delivered by Provider(s) to Requester(s) SHOULD have its Specific T&C document.

-This would allow the fine graining and consistent application of commercial State Object specific business rules and data.
+This would allow the fine-graining and consistent application of commercial State-Object-specific business rules and data.

 ### 2.4.2 Commercial Documents